strathausen/blog/articles/hireme.md

 ## Hire me

-I'm a full-stack software engineer with experience who gets things done.
+I'm a full-stack software engineer with experience.

+I get things done.

-Drop me a line at <a href="mailto:strathausen@gmail.com">strathausen@gmail.com</a>, I might be available!
+Drop me a line at <a href="mailto:philipp@stratha.us">philipp@stratha.us</a>!